10 Ways To Aid Relaxation

-Launching new Superblends flavours this year has had us thinking a lot about the importance of taking time for ourselves in the Twinings office recently.
-We've been thinking about how small adjustments to our daily routines can make big differences to how we feel in ourselves and help us reduce stress.
+We've been thinking about how small adjustments to our daily routines can make big differences to how we feel in ourselves and aid us in our day to day lives.

 Ways to Destress & Unwind

-Normally when we think of ways to relax, using our phones isn't always the first thing that springs to mind.
-But there are actually loads of apps on the market designed for just that, and they're growing in popularity!
-From guided meditation apps to ones that use approaches based on cognitive behavioural therapy, there are loads to try.
+When we think of ways to relax, using our phones isn't always the first thing that springs to mind.
+But there are actually loads of apps on the market designed for just that.
+From guided meditation apps and mindfulness apps to ones that encourage better dailty habits and even therapy apps, there are loads to try.

-A study by Kansas State University highlighted the importance of taking time away from technology to mentally recharge after work.
-As tempting as it may be to quickly reply to that email at 10pm, sometimes it's better to put the phone down, shut the laptop and commit to a bit of time away.
+As tempting as it may be to quickly reply to that email at 10 pm, it's better to put the phone down, shut the laptop and savour time away from the screen.

-A fairly well-known cure for the winter blues (plus being great for your physical health!) but still worth mentioning!
-If you don't fancy going out for a run in the wet or cold, you could try some yoga or a bodyweight workout at home instead (and why not try out our Cold Infuse range if you don't like drinking plain water while you work out!).
+A great way to keep your physical and mental health in check is to get moving.
+If you don't fancy going out for a run in the wet or cold, you could try some yoga or a bodyweight workout at home instead (and why not try out our Cold Infuse range to keep you hydrated).

-It's easy to get caught up in being busy and forget to take breaks - we all do it!
-Combat this by actively scheduling in a break.
+It's easy to get caught up in being busy and forget to take a break.
+Combat this by actively scheduling in a five minute time out.
 If you find you begin to flag by 3pm, why not make that your time to stick the kettle on and take ten minutes to yourself?
 Decaffeinated teas and caffeine-free infusions are the perfect accompaniment for ten minutes of time out.

 Taking a couple of moments to focus on your breathing can help relieve some stress if you’re feeling particularly frazzled.
 Try to concentrate on breathing in through your nose and out through your mouth slowly, at a rate that’s comfortable for you.